 In this document and video, you’ll see how the CrowdStrike Falcon agent is installed on an individual system and then validated in the Falcon management interface.
+If you’d like to get access to the CrowdStrike Falcon Platform, get started today with the Free Trial.

 List of supported OS: https://www.crowdstrike.com/products/crowdstrike-falcon-faq/